ovargas27/sinatra-green_way/README.md

 ![Red tests](https://github.com/ovargas27/sinatra-green_way/blob/master/sinatra_red_tests.jpg?raw=true)

-And...
-Fail!
-But don’t worry, this was expected.
+And... it Fails!
+But don’t worry, this result was expected.
 Now we are ready to write the code we need to pass the test.

 ### Writing Code